NVIDIA/DCGM/README.md

 ## License

-The source code for DCGM in this repository is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Binary installer packages for DCGM are available for download from the [product page](https://developer.nvidia.com/dcgm) and are licensed under the [NVIDIA DCGM SLA](https://developer.download.nvidia.com/compute/DCGM/docs/NVIDIA_DCGM_EULA_Jan_2021.pdf).
+The source code for DCGM in this repository is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0). .

 ## Additional Topics